Contact Us! 360-856-2549|info@unitedgeneral.org

 Get Involved

-Explore local parks and trails with other active adults (55+) from the Skagit area.
-Every walk will include time to connect with other participants and to receive resources that we hope will foster a future in the outdoors.
+Spend time in local parks and out on trails with other active adults from the Skagit area.
+All community members are welcome.
+Every walk includes time to connect with other participants and learn about resources to benefit your health and wellbeing.

 Nature and Health